Hacky-The-Sheep/gonamer/README.md

 ## What is it

-I wanted to practice writing Go, and used to use mnamer for renaming all of my media.
+I wanted to practice writing Go, and used to use <a href="https://github.com/jkwill87/mnamer">Mnamer</a>
+for renaming all of my media.

 This project is based on that.
 There are still some things